5 Sure Fire Popular Hollywood Cocktail Recipes

 · Soda water

-Also a New Orleans staple, the Hurricane was originally made to dispose of poor-selling rum in the 1930s and 1940s, but eventually became popular with sailors and remains a best seller in the French Quarter to this day.
+No movie refers to the Hurricane, which is a New Orleans staple.
+The Hurricane originated to dispose of poor-selling rum in the 1930s and 1940s.
+Eventually, the cocktail became popular with sailors and remains a bestseller in the French Quarter today.

 · 15ml dark rum

 Shake the ingredients with ice, then pour into a cocktail or tulip-shaped glass.
 Serve on the rocks.